-- Deadline: Monday, March 28, 2016 - The contest is open only to students in grades 2-5 at Gilder Lehrman Affiliate Schools. - Entries may be submitted on our website by using the online form and attaching your entry as directed on the page.
-Hard copies are not accepted and will not be reviewed. - Entries should be free of any grade markings, notes, or corrections. - Entries must be between 250 and 300 words in length. - Each submission must be accompanied by the cover page with a parental signature.
+- Deadline: Monday, March 27, 2017 - The contest is open only to students in grades 2-5 at Gilder Lehrman Affiliate Schools. - Entries may be submitted on our website by using the online form and attaching your entry as directed on the page.
+Hard copies are not accepted and will not be reviewed. - Entries should be free of any grade markings, notes, or corrections. - Entries must be between 250 and 300 words in length. - To help reduce administrative processing time, please name each file accordingly: School Name_Student Name (e.g., "Central Elementary_Jane Doe").